Please click here to view each practitioners treatment fees: https://bodahealth.

 If you qualify MSP pays for a combined annual limit of 10 visits for acupuncture, massage therapy, physiotherapy, chiropractic and naturopathy.
 Contact MSP at (604) 660-2421 to find out if you qualify.

-Our clinic is open 6 days a week except statutory holidays.
-Our general hours are Monday to Friday 8:00am to 9:00pm, and Saturdays 9:00am to 5:00pm - but for actual practitioner hours and availability, please visit our online booking page.
+Our clinic is open 7 days a week except statutory holidays.
+Our general hours are Monday to Friday 8:00am to 9:00pm, Saturdays 9:00am to 5:00pm and Sundays 10am to 2pm – for specific practitioner hours and availability, please visit our online booking page.

 You can make an appointment by calling Boda at (604) 733-2632, or you can click here to book online.